last changes April 3rd 2026

-CUI Marking of Documents for CMMC
+- CUI Marking of Word Documents

 One request we come across frequently with companies in the Defense Industrial Base (DIB) is for help with CUI marking guidelines: “How do we mark our CUI?”.